jelastic-jps/docker-native/docker-engine/README.md

 Click **Install** and wait a few minutes for Jelastic to automatically perform all the required configurations.

-## Connecting to Docker Engine
+## Operating with Your Docker Engine Node

-The Docker Engine container is provided with several default ways it can be connected and managed:
+The Docker Engine node could be connected to and managed in the following ways, available by default:

 ### Portainer UI